jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 # Reducing Template Overhead
 ## First, some background
+1. BubbleSort is better than you think.
 1. Hard to measure when things are going well
-1. BubbleSort is better than you think.
 1. Compile-time calculation can be surprising

 ???
-Well-designed O(n) template code is in the noise, as far as overhead goes.
-So is O(n^2) overhead, typically.
 BubbleSort isn't just OK for low N; it's OPTIMAL up to N=3.

+Even fairly bad template code does fine in small situations.

+On the flip side, template code can be far worse than BubbleSort.

 ---
 ### It's hard to measure template overhead...